-We added this Joinery Concentration due to the great demand this summer.
-Join us for four days of practice at the bench.
-Practice because any skill requires this.
+Join us for five days of practice, accuracy, and patience at the bench.
+Practice, because any skill requires this.
 You need to practice cutting joints in order to get good at this job.
 Accuracy is the cornerstone of good joinery.
 Learn how to sneak up on a fit and you’ve come a long way towards understanding this art.
 Patience is needed for any bit of woodworking.
 See how your results will change when you slow down, when you concentrate on the work right in front of you.

 Come and see why Gary is one of woodworking’s most dynamic lecturers.
 His wit, vast knowledge of furniture making, and his experience in the field make his lectures lively, entertaining, and above all highly informative.